-Any emergency medication, such as EpiPens and puffers are not locked, and are stored in the child's room or cubby bin and out of the reach of all children.
+Any emergency medication, such as EpiPens and puffers are not locked, and are stored in the child's room in an emergency backpack and out of the reach of all children.
+School age children may wear their own EpiPen in a pouch.